 The CPRC Research Pathways Program supports new research to improve consumer outcomes within our research focus areas.
 We have dedicated over $400,000 over the last three years through grants and partnerships.

 Australian Human Rights Commission – $18,182

-The AHRC is partnering with CPRC – as well as CHOICE, Data61 and The Gradient Institute – on an experiment to better understand the risk of algorithmic bias to consumers.
-The experiment is investigating what factors may produce more or less accurate and fair results from algorithms, and analyse these results from a technical, human rights and consumer rights perspective.
-This project will be completed in 2020.
+The AHRC partnered with CPRC – as well as CHOICE, Data61 and The Gradient Institute – on an experiment to better understand the risk of algorithmic bias to consumers.
+The experiment investigated what factors may produce more or less accurate and fair results from algorithms, and analysed these results from a technical, human rights and consumer rights perspective.
+The project was completed in 2020.

 Deakin University - $25,000

 This study is investigating consumer awareness of privacy issues associated with the Internet of Things (IoT) used in domestic contexts.
 We aim to determine how consumers understand the privacy implications of IoT technologies, and to develop a series of privacy icons that can help raise consumer awareness at the point of sale.
 Check out more here.

 Centre for Inclusive Design – $20,000